azuredevcollege/dockerday/day6/challenges/challenge4.md

 COPY createtable.sql /docker-entrypoint-initdb.d
 ```

 This is really short.
-We're gonna use mysql:5.7 as our base and copy createtable.sql to /docker-entrypoint-initdb.d folder.
+We're gonna use mysql:5.7 as our base (line 1) and copy ```createtable.sql``` to the /docker-entrypoint-initdb.d folder (line 2).
 That's all.
 When a mysql container is started for the first time, a new database with the specified name will be created and initialized with the provided configuration variables.
 In addition to that, mysql container executes files with extensions .sh, .sql and .sql.gz that are found in /docker-entrypoint-initdb.d folder.
 That's the reason why we copy our sql script to this folder.
-When a container is been created from that image, it'll execute this script and this script will create our database.
+When a container is being created from that image, it'll execute this script and this script will create our database.
 (See https://hub.docker.com/_/mysql for details)

 It's time to build 2 images.